 Forage Cutting Height Recommendations from Dr. Dan Undersander

 Whether you’re doing custom work or baling hay for your own use, quality should be as important as quantity.
-To improve on both the quality and quantity of your hay, Dr. Undersander’s recommends keeping the following cutting heights in mind:
+To improve on both the quality and quantity of your hay, Dr. Undersander recommends keeping the following cutting heights in mind.

-- For alfalfa – minimum of 3 inches
+Cut alfalfa and clover at a minimum of 3 inches

 Alfalfa and clovers store their energy in the roots.
 Go ahead and cut alfalfa when it is shorter at about 3 inches (7.6 cm) because they will regrow from the carbohydrates in the roots.
 If you cut lower than 3 inches on alfalfa, you do get higher quantity tonnage but it is low quality and all stem.
 The lower you cut, the more soil you pick up on your disc mower, especially when the soil is dry.

 Cut other grasses at a minimum of 4-6 inches